Building a Business Case for Electronic Signature

 Better signatures open the door for new revenue

-DocuSign eSignature customers are doing more than just cutting costs, they’re using their improved signature capabilities to sell better and close deals faster.
+Docusign eSignature customers are doing more than just cutting costs, they’re using their improved signature capabilities to sell better and close deals faster.
 With an improved agreement process, it’s easier than ever for interested customers to complete a deal.
 If a purchase involves two close competitors, the decision might come down to which one can get an offer on the table first.
-DocuSign customers see the results of streamlined sales contracts: teams using eSignature report an 8% increase in win rate and a 41% decrease in time to close deals.
+Docusign customers see the results of streamlined sales contracts: teams using eSignature report an 8% increase in win rate and a 41% decrease in time to close deals.

 Electronic signature improve critical KPIs across every team